Diversity, Equity, Inclusion, and Accessibility Tools You Already Have in Your HR ToolboxJune 23, 2021

 “The best workforce is a diverse workforce,” according to Ted Colbert, CIO of Boeing.
 It’s not just about age, gender, and orientation or even ethnicity and culture.
 It’s the dynamic tapestry of all these beautiful identifiers, woven together to create a stronger foundation for success at any organization.
 It’s the foundation for a diversity of thought, perspective, and experience that inspires innovation, collaboration, and meaningful connection.
 A diverse workforce sets your business up for success to reach a broader customer base and generate higher revenue.

-Make DEI a Priority
+Make DEIA a Priority

 - A more engaged workforce: When inclusion and diversity receive equal focus, attendance and performance improve.